 What to Pack

-- Heavy, winter jacket, lighter jacket or winter vest
+- A heavy, winter jacket, along with a lighter jacket or winter vest

 - Snow pants

-Especially in Old Montreal where the streets are cobblestone, walking can be precarious, so proper boots with non-slip are a must.
+Walking can be precarious, especially in Old Montreal where the streets are cobblestone, so proper boots with non-slip are a must.
 Consider buying the slip-on Yaktrax that slip on over footwear for increased traction.

 - Weather temperatures will often include a "wind chill factor," which means that it feels colder than what the thermometer actually reads because of a cold wind.
 An example of what you might hear a meteorologist say is, "It's minus six, or minus 10 with a wind chill."